tidyverse/tibble/tests/testthat/_snaps/subsetting.md

     Code
       foo[[3]]
     Condition
-      Error in `vec_as_location2_result()`:
+      Error in `nchar()`:
-      !
-Can't subset columns past the end. i Location 3 doesn't exist.
-      i There are only 2 columns.
-    Code
+      ! number of characters is not computable in "bytes" encoding, element 1 Code
       foo[[Inf]]
     Condition